Multi-Man: Death and redemption

-He drifts away from the League and becomes a supermarket bagger.
+Multi-Man drifts away from the League and becomes a supermarket bagger.
 During the 1991 Challengers of the Unknown mini-series, he is prompted by the seeming 'personification of all evil' to destroy Challenger Mountain with a bomb.
-This bomb, combined with the energies of the evil entity, causes the deaths of hundreds of innocent civilians and two of the Challengers themselves.
-Duncan later makes up for this.
-While the Challengers and their new reporter ally, Moffet, are confronting the entity, he sneaks onto the battlefield.
-He takes a neutron bomb from Moffet's hands and dives into the creature's mouths.
-Both are seemingly destroyed.
-The entire incident is reported as a small article in the newspaper, written by Lois Lane, focusing on his death and little else.
+This bomb, combined with the energies of the evil entity, kills hundreds of civilians and two of the Challengers themselves.
+As the Challengers and their ally Moffet are confronting the entity, Multi-Man takes a neutron bomb from Moffet's hands and dives into the creature's mouth, apparently killing them both.

-Later, Multi-Man appears alive in the Belle Reve Prison riot where he and others manage to defeat Green Lantern after his ring is stolen.
-This is his second riot in a short period of time.
-He is involved with the Outsiders when they had been sent to prison on a false murder charge.

 Multi-Man, now taller and fitter, is eventually 'volunteered' for the Suicide Squad by his former Injustice League ally, Major Disaster.
-On their first mission he is shot dead during a battle against a mad scientist and his biologically created servants.
-Some of his Injustice League friends also die in this battle.
+On their first mission, he is shot dead during a battle against a mad scientist and his biologically created servants.

 Later, he has returned to life and was a part of the Joker: Last Laugh crossover in which the Joker killed him hundreds of times until he possesses the power required to break his collar and give the villains the chance to reach Doctor Polaris.
-The Slab's two surviving guards were subsequently forced to repeat the process after the villain Black Mass is killed after shifting the entire Slab into an alternate dimension in the hopes that Multi-Man would manifest an ability that could be used to undo Black Mass's actions, Multi-Man eventually gaining the ability to reanimate dead tissue to restore Black Mass to life to reverse the process.
-Multi-Man was subsequently given some light duties in the Slab for his assistance.
+The Slab's two surviving guards are forced to repeat the process after the villain Black Mass is killed after shifting the entire Slab into an alternate dimension in the hopes that Multi-Man would manifest an ability that could be used to undo Black Mass's actions.
+Multi-Man eventually gains the ability to reanimate dead tissue, restoring Black Mass to life to reverse the process.
+Multi-Man is subsequently given light duties in the Slab for his assistance.